uqlibrary/fez-frontend/README.md

 We are using [Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file) for our e2e UI testing.

+To run tests, first start the build, using mock data, ie `npm run start:mock`

+Then:

-To run tests, use `npm run cypress:run` or to open the Cypress UI use `npm cypress:open` or to watch the tests `npm run cypress:watch`.
+- use `npm run cypress:run`
+- or to open the Cypress UI use `npm cypress:open`
+- or to watch the tests `npm run cypress:watch`.

 Before pushing to a branch make sure to run `npm run test:all`.
 This runs the unit, integration and cypress tests.